Help for Caregivers of Elderly Parents In the Workplace

 The Illinois study results lead to the question of what, if anything, might increase motivation to participate in traditional employee wellness programs.
 How can companies implement programs that create relevance to help employees connect work and home lives to increase program participation and effectiveness?

 What do caregiving and wellness programs have in common?
 Is involvement in traditional wellness programs in question because the employer and the employees have different priorities that may not always connect?
 How can the connection of caring for elderly parents and help for caregivers in the workplace become a common goal?

 Synergies Between Caregiving Programs and Traditional Employee Wellness Programs

 Motivation to change in all aspects of life is self-determined.
 Part of the difficulty in connecting present-day lifestyle habits to health and wellness programs is that chronic disease as poor health, for most individuals, seems far off into the future.

-The future arrives when caregivers in the workplace become caregivers for elderly parents suffering from chronic disease.
+The future arrives when caregivers in the workplace become caregivers for elderly parents suffering from chronic diseases.
 These caregiving experiences are life-changing in many aspects.